weicheng-huang-mechanics/DDG_Tutorial/README.md

 # [A tutorial for discrete differential geometry method](https://zhuonanhao.github.io/DDG_Tutorial_Website/)

 This is a MATLAB tutorial for the nonlinear numerical simulation of flexible structures using the discrete differential geometry method.
+The fast C/C++ version can be found [here](https://github.com/weicheng-huang-mechanics/DDG_Tutorial_Fast)

 # Repository structure